prakash2blr/homework_3/README.md

-# This is simple example for Handle bars
+# This is simple example for Handlebar

 # Steps to install (run following commands)